 PS - Use the "TryAnnies" coupon code for 5% off your first order with us.
 If that convinces you to give heirlooms a shot, it's worth it.

 PPS - Many people have been asking where we are located and where our seeds are from.
-We live on a small farm in central Michigan.
+We live on a small farm on an island in Lake Michigan.
 We grow the most rare and hard-to-get varieties ourselves here on the farm.
 We feel that if there are other farmers already growing the more common crops for seeds, it makes more sense to work with them than to compete with them and possibly take away their livelihood.
 We buy seeds from other small farmers around the country, as well as importing a few varieties from Europe.
 We do not get any seeds from the big American agribusinesses that are actively involved in genetic modification of plants.
 We have signed the Safe Seed Pledge, we are confident that our seeds are GMO free, and we do our best to provide a wide variety of seeds so that everyone will be able to find something that grows well in their area.